-For the 2017-2019 allocation period, the Global Fund adopted a refined allocation methodology to deliver the aims of its 2017-2022 strategy and to increase the impact of country programs that prevent, treat and care for people affected by HIV, TB and malaria and build resilient and sustainable systems for health.
+The Global Fund adopted a refined methodology to calculate the country allocations during the 2017-2019 funding cycle.
+This methodology aims to deliver the goals of the Global Fund Strategy 2017-2022 and to increase the impact of country programs that prevent, treat and care for people affected by HIV, TB and malaria and build resilient and sustainable systems for health.

-The Global Fund’s 2017-2019 allocation methodology drives an increased proportion of funding to higher burden, lower income countries, specifically accounts for HIV epidemics among key populations, the threat of multidrug-resistant tuberculosis, and for malaria elimination efforts, while providing sustainable and paced reductions where funding is decreasing.
+The 2017-2019 allocation methodology drives an increased proportion of funding to higher burden, lower income countries, and specifically accounts for HIV epidemics among key populations, the threat of multidrug-resistant tuberculosis, and for malaria elimination efforts, while providing sustainable and paced reductions where funding is decreasing.

-In addition to country allocations, US$800 million is available for catalytic investments, which aim to catalyze the use of allocations to achieve the aims of the 2017-2022 strategy and global partner plans.
+In addition to country allocations, US$800 million is available for catalytic investments during the 2017-2019 cycle.
 See our Catalytic Investments page for more information.